 Marking the water line along your furnace and air conditioner will help the technician to quickly assess which components were submerged.

 After these steps have been taken, your HVAC technician will conduct a final tune-up and systems check to ensure safety and functionality.
-This is not a DIY project as improper repairs and installation can not only lead to energy inefficiency but they can create serious hazards.
+This is not a DIY project, improper repairs and installation can not only lead to energy inefficiency but they can create serious hazards.

 Crystal Heating and Cooling express our deepest condolences to all of those affected by the recent flooding within Brantford and surrounding areas.
 If you are in need of our recovery services, contact us today to schedule an appointment.